LemonsFramework/.github/profile/README.md

 - [liblemons](https://github.com/LemonsFramework/liblemons) [the native code for parts of the framework like sound, video, etc...]
 - [lemons](https://github.com/LemonsFramework/lemons) [the main library that you're going to include in your project]

-also if you haven't noticed yet, this library is hevily unfinished as of now, pull requests and issues are greatly appreciated
+also if you haven't noticed yet, this library is hevily unfinished as of now, so creating pull requests and reporting issues is greatly appreciated

 <br/><br/><br/>
 oh, by the way lemons is always spelt lowercase